Utilities¶

 |

-The COOrdinate list is a sparse matrix representation which can be used to store binary quadratic models.
+The COOrdinate list is a sparse matrix representation which can be used to store BQMs.
 This format is best used when readability is important.

-Note that this format only works for BQMs that are labelled with positive integers.
+This format works only for BQMs labelled with positive integers.

 Examples